bozy15/ms2-whacka-mole/README.md

 #### Developer Goals

-- Build a small game that I would enjoy playing to past the time and also challenge myself.
+- Build a small game that I would enjoy playing to pass the time and also challenge myself.
 - Write clean code using JavaScript and jQuery to allow the game to function without issues and also allow others to see how the code works with inline comments on block of code.
 - Create a new project to add to my portfolio to showcase my ability.